 High Hot Feet

 Not that long ago going on an expedition was a really big deal.
-Being part of expedition meant being part of a big team of mountaineers who were throwing themselves at a major objective far from home, it was what all climbers wanted to do, it was a once in a lifetime opportunity, it was living the dream.
+Being part of the expedition meant being part of a big team of mountaineers who were throwing themselves at a major objective far from home, it was what all climbers wanted to do, it was a once in a lifetime opportunity, it was living the dream.

 In those days mountains like Cho Oyu, Denali or Ama Dablam required major expedition logistics, with a year of planning and organization before you went.
 One of the biggest tasks was accumulating all the specialist equipment needed for the big mountains.
 If the team was to have a chance at high altitude they would have to search out and procure hard-to-find exotic gear, gear like down clothing, expedition weight season sleeping bags and specialist boots.
 Getting this gear together could take months of hard work and networking.

 The priority when collecting together expedition gear was -and still is- footwear.
 High altitude ‘Alveolite’ inner boots would need to be tracked down from somewhere and then fitted to old shells and neoprene overboots ordered so they could be made up in time.